Marie Jules César Savigny: Later years

 By 1817, Savigny's eyesight had deteriorated, and he suffered from a nervous affliction and had to stop working for a number of years.
-Between 1816 and 1820 he published the important Mémoires sur les animaux sans vertèbres (Memoires on the animals without vertebrae).
+Between 1816 and 1820 he published the important Mémoires sur les animaux sans vertèbres ("Dissertations on the invertebrate animals").
 He had examined flowers and their parts as a botanist and applied the same approach to the details of insects.
 He compared the mouthparts of lepidoptera, those of crustaceans, arthropods (like the horseshoe crab) and came up with the theory (Theorie de la bouche) that there were homologies among them.
 He suggested in 1816 that there was a common plan.
 This idea was influenced others including Geoffroy Saint-Hilaire.
-After returning to work in 1822, his eyesight continued to worsen, and by 1824 he became more-or-less blind, with terrible "optical hallucinations."
+After he returned to work in 1822, his eyesight continued to worsen, and by 1824 he became more-or-less blind, with terrible "optical hallucinations".
 Victor Audouin offered to complete Savigny's work but Savigny refused to part with the original artwork.
 Savigny was elected member of the Academy of Science on 30 July 1821.
 From 1824 to until his death he lived a reclusive life in Versailles.